indygreg/PyOxidizer/docs/getting_started.rst

 Python Requirements
 ===================

-PyOxidizer currently targets Python 3.8.
-Your Python application will need to already be compatible with Python 3.8 for it to work with PyOxidizer.
+PyOxidizer currently targets Python 3.8 or 3.9.
+Your Python application will need to already be compatible with 1 of these versions for it to work with PyOxidizer.
 See :ref:`faq_python_38` for more on the minimum Python requirement.

 Installing
 ==========